 *Very important note before you continuing on:

-I started this story when I was about 15, before I was more grammatically aware and experienced with life.
-A lot of things changed during my 6-year hiatus, so I've been doing some very heavy editing between new chapters to make them much better (I need to do it up to about chapter 15).
-It's something I wanted to put out there because I can't wait to dust this thing up completely so you can enjoy it to the fullest!
+I started this story when I was an over-excited 15-year-old, before I was more grammatically aware and experienced with life.
+A lot of things changed during my hiatus, so I've been doing some very heavy editing between new chapters to make them much better (I need to do it up to about chapter 15).
+There are some parts and language that are really making me cringe and I'm doing my best to make sure to remove what needs to be gone so you can enjoy it to the fullest.
+I wanted to put this out there as a heads up and explanation and I can't wait to dust this thing up completely.

 Until next time,